 The Rink Rats program provides opportunities for more children to learn about the great game of hockey.
 The program focus is for kids who wouldn't normally be exposed to the game, and the program is a core part of the HBF's mission to grow the game of hockey.
-During the 2017-18 winter, the Herb Brooks Foundation will host Rink Rats programs at 12 Minneapolis schools or local parks and 3 St. Paul indoor arenas.
+During the 2017-18 winter, the Herb Brooks Foundation is hosting Rink Rats programs at 12 Minneapolis schools or local parks and 3 St. Paul indoor arenas.

 In Minneapolis students participate in dryland training during the fall to learn the fundamentals of hockey and teamwork from professional coaches in a floor hockey setting before taking to the ice when outdoor park rinks open in January.
 The students continue the on-ice portion of the program until the ice melts on the outdoor rinks, usually in late February.